Advantages of Broadband Metalenses for Generalizable Image Classification: Introduction

 \section{Introduction}

-Diffractive optics leverage the high bandwidth of light and wavefront engineering to precisely modulate spatial light intensity, and have been widely applied to tasks such as imaging\cite{JF_imaging,zhao2025endoscopy,zeng2025edof}, beam shaping\cite{Shane_beamshaping, capasso2014mo, nature2025beam_steering}, filtering\cite{goodam1992filtermatch} and holography\cite{Ozkan_holography, optica2024holography_encrypt}.
+Diffractive optics leverage the high spatial bandwidth of light and wavefront engineering to precisely modulate spatial light intensity, and have been widely applied to tasks such as imaging\cite{JF_imaging,zhao2025endoscopy,zeng2025edof}, beam shaping\cite{Shane_beamshaping, capasso2014mo, nature2025beam_steering}, filtering\cite{goodam1992filtermatch} and holography\cite{Ozkan_holography, optica2024holography_encrypt}.
 With these physical capabilities, diffractive optical neural networks (ONNs)\cite{Zheng2022-zw, D2NN_Ozk, ozkan_DNN_nature, Iran2025programmable_DNN} have been shown to offer advantages in massive parallelism, rapid inference\cite{ozkan_optic_generative_nature}, and energy efficiency\cite{huang_photonic_adv, tsinghua2024onn_review}.
-However, building a fully optical neural network remains highly challenging---not simply because of limited nonlinear operations\cite{all_optical_nonlinearity2019optica} or programmability\cite{MONN_review2025programmable}, but also because achieving advantages over modern electronic processors requires carefully leveraging multiple optical features simultaneously while avoiding a number of fundamental pitfalls\cite{McMahon_review_2023}.
-A more feasible approach adopts a hybrid optical-electronic architecture, where a passive optical front-end preprocesses the input before feeding it into a digital back-end\cite{minho2025review}.
-Such systems offload part of the computational burden to optics from the digital domain, achieving inference acceleration and energy savings at the cost of slight performance degradation compared to fully digital networks due to the information bottleneck imposed by the optical encoder.
+To date, research has shown that realizing fully optical neural network remains highly challenging---not simply because of limited nonlinear operations\cite{all_optical_nonlinearity2019optica} or programmability\cite{MONN_review2025programmable}, but also because achieving advantages over modern electronic processors requires carefully leveraging multiple optical features simultaneously while avoiding a number of fundamental pitfalls\cite{McMahon_review_2023}.
+A practical implementation of ONNs therefore adopts a hybrid optical-electronic architecture, where a static optical front-end preprocesses the input before feeding it into a digital back-end\cite{minho2025review}.
+Such systems offload part of the computational burden from the digital domain to optics, enabling faster inference and improved energy efficiency.